kartheek23/Safety-Prediction/README.md

 b.
 Predictions: Two files would fall into this folder which would be discussed in the below sections.
 The first file is a .csv file containing predictions and the other one is is a .csv file which contains the probabilities of the predictions.
 c.
 TestFileUpload: This is the folder in which you have to upload the .csv file for running the model.
 d.	features: This folder where you have the initial datasets given to us for building the model, however I did not add them in Git because of its size.
 Once downloading the repo you can place them here.
-e.	labels: The labels containing each of the test set’s target variable.
+e.	labels: The labels containing each of the test setâ€™s target variable.

 3.config Folder